Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 Captain was one of my first drakes.
 He was babied and loved, coddled and kissed, handfed and petted, and lavished with attention and treats.
 I was new to ducks and knew very little.

 I remember he did peck me.
-I of course thought it was just cute.
+I thought it was just cute.
 He had no fear—and also no respect—for humans.

 I don’t remember exactly how the aggression started, but at some point he came after me and bit me.
 I’m pretty sure I jumped away.